 Making it audible is strategically developed, logically structured and successfully used.

 The audible perception of the brand is controlled and conveyed through permanent mental connections.

 Through the sound branding process, the following behavioral patterns can be retrieved from the target groups: attention, activation, differentiation, emotionalization, orientation, positioning, trust and recognition.

 Sound completes the corporate identity of companies that for a long time only appeared visually.
 The successful positioning of sound in the foreground or background of entrepreneurial measures are important distinguishing criteria for the brand.
 In practice, these are the key elements of sound branding, such as the sound logo, leitmotifs or corporate voice.

 Sound branding is part of the communication and helps to stand out from the crowd.

-Sound branding creates a clear association with your brand.
+Sound branding creates a clear auditory association with your brand.
 The brand exists analogously to the corporate identity, a self-contained corporate personality.

 The corporate identity consists of:

 • Corporate architecture (buildings and rooms of companies),